A selection of poems by Paul Archer gathered into a series of collections. Below the title of each poem you will find

 but the gale-force wind crumples up its calculations.

 It's not as good once you get there

 It was just sand and a sluggish red...

 The Difference Between a Palm and Me

-Would it prefer to scurry out of the way of the wind that comes?
+Would the palm tree prefer to scurry out of the way of the wind?

-Is it annoying when the wind bends and shakes its curving fronds?
+Is it irritated when the wind shakes its curving fronds?

-Or quite pleasant, perhaps?
-If it had a mouth to speak...
+Or is it pleasant, like a massage perhaps?
+If it had a mouth...